Short chausses of the XII-X...

 Plate sabatons for modern s...

-Plate sabatons for modern sword fencing When a knight has almost assembled his full real medieval armor, which will protect in mounted and dismounted battle, only one small detail for completed protection is left – sabatons.
+When a knight has almost assembled his full real medieval armor, which will protect in mounted and dismounted battle, only one small detail for completed protection is left – sabatons.
 These medieval armor boots are forgotten quite often, and it’s a loss.
 As a fighter’s feet may be plainly injured even in the hardest plate body armor.
 That’s it, a famous knight could lose the fight so simply and absurdly, if he forgets to wear sabatons.
 Don’t make such mistake and hurry up to order cross-functional custom steel sabatons in medieval style – comfortable, plain and robust.
-Cold-rolled steel of 1.0 mm, the firmest leather belts...
+Cold-rolled steel of 1.0 mm, the firmest leather belts, steel rivets and buckles – these shoes are not ...

 German gothic sabatons, lat...